brandongregory/dndhelp/src/dnd-in-pop-culture/final-fantasy/ff6-celes.md

 ---
-layout: layout.njk
+layout: article.njk
 meta_title: "Celes from Final Fantasy VI in DnD"
 meta_description: "A magic knight who can absorb harmful magic, Celes was a powerful character in Final Fantasy VI.
 Here's how to build her in DnD."
 author: "Brandon Gregory"
-section_name: pop-culture
+section_name: final-fantasy
-tags: pop-culture
+tags: ['final-fantasy']
 date: Last Modified
 parent:
   name: DnD in Pop Culture